 Getting to know your users

 When building onboarding experiences, it is important to understand and develop knowledge about your users upfront.
 Within the Bitcoin ecosystem, there is a wide range in the level of expertise.
 Identifying who you are building for is crucial, as these user groups value and understand varying characteristics of coin and key management tools.
-For example, “rookies” often favor convenient, easy-to-use wallets, while well-versed bitcoin owners tend to prioritize security1.
+For example, research suggests “rookies” often favor convenient, easy-to-use wallets, while well-versed bitcoin owners tend to prioritize security.

 Observe your potential users #